The Mutinda Lookout (3975m) from the point where the first Giant Groundsels (Dendrosenecio) start to appear.

 The Trekkers Hostel is where you meet your obligatory guides and porters, and where the trekking starts.
 Sitting at an altitude of 1450m, it is pleasantly cool.
 They serve delicious beer and you can spot beautiful chameleons, but the mosquito net in my room had a hole.
 That was slightly worrying, though they say that the region is malaria-free.
 (Once in the mountains, by virtue of the altitude, you definitely have nothing to fear.)

-national park has to offer.
+The only practical route to the Mutinda Camp (3688m) is the Kilembe Trail.
+That takes you all the way to Margherita in six days, with the Mutinda Camp your place for the night at the end of day two.
+Till there it boasts two steep sections, and crosses all but one of the vegetation zones that the national park has to offer.
 This is just a hike, be it, once in the bog, a very wet and tricky one.
 In sharp contrast, the last 300 vertical meters, from the camp to the summit (3975m), really require your hands all the time.

 The first hour of day one, going up the Nyamwamba Valley from the hostel (1450m / 09:15) to the Mulyambuli Rangers Post (1727m / 10:15), you are still in cultivated land.
 But directly after you paid the small fee for the national park and got the half hour long instruction from the ranger, you are in a pristine equatorial rainforest.
 Now hikers typically go to the Rwenzori for the bog and the glaciers, for the Giant Groundsels and the Giant Lobelias, for the Afromontane scenery and the challenge of bagging Africa's highest fold mountains.
 They do not go there for the equatorial rainforest.
 Yet the rainforest is actually very beautiful and impressive in its own right.
 An hour and a quarter after the rangers post there is a half hour lunch break at an idyllic spot on the Mulyambuli River (12:00).

-a series of waterfalls.
+Some hour and three quarters after lunch (14:15) you cross the Mulyambuli River at a point where it tumbles down in a series of waterfalls.
 Up to this point, the track was easy, but now things get serious.
 The map mentions a steep section, and it isn't kidding.
 By the time you've reached the Sine Hut (2580m), you know that you've gained a good 1100 vertical meters.
 The hut is still in the rainforest, and you should have no trouble spotting blue monkeys.
 This is the only night not spent in a tent.